 The causes of pimples around the mouth aren’t so different from the causes of pimples on the rest of your face — factors like hormones and diet may play a role.
-That said, if you’ve got pimples on your lips — and nowhere else — it might be because of one of these sneaky culprits:
+That said, if you’ve got pimples around your lips — and nowhere else — it might be because of one of these sneaky culprits:

 Red 30 (or red 30 lake) is a synthetic pigment that’s often used to get a rosy pink color, especially in lip products.
 Unfortunately, it may be pore-clogging for some.
 And red 30 isn’t the only ingredient that can cause breakouts!
 Check your lip products using the cosDNA test to see if they might be breaking you out.

 Toothpaste.
-Some toothpastes contain sodium laureth sulfate to help make them nice and foamy when you brush — unfortunately, this ingredient can clog pores, which may lead to breakouts.
-Some options without Sodium Lauryl/Laureth Sulfates include toothpastes made by Tom’s of Maine, Burt’s Bees, Sensodyne, and Jason Natural Cosmetics, among others.
+Some kinds of toothpaste contain sodium laureth sulfate to help make them nice and foamy when you brush — unfortunately, this ingredient can clog pores, which may lead to breakouts.
+Some options without sodium lauryl/laureth sulfate include toothpastes made by Tom’s of Maine, Burt’s Bees, Sensodyne, and Jason Natural Cosmetics, among others.

 Too much phone.
-If you talk on the phone a lot, a dirty touch screen might be breaking you out!
-Our phones can be magnets for acne-causing bacteria.
-Pressing your face to your phone can cause sweat and friction, which — together — can make breakouts worse.
+If you talk on the phone a lot, a dirty touch screen might be contributing to breakouts!
+Pressing your face to your phone can result in sweat and friction, which — together — can make breakouts worse.
 And this goes for anything that touches your face on a regular basis, from your trombone mouthpiece to your roller derby helmet strap.